isomiki/website/app/posts/006-harden-server-ssh.md

-# How to harden your SSH configuration and use an alternative port
+# How to harden your server's SSH config

 > I'll show you how to set a custom SSH port, set up SSH keys and tweak some other settings.